JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 and 2095 has led to no less than 870 news outlets and 4100 tweets [@ditlevsen_warning_2023], largely because of the substantial implications of such a collapse for human societies.
 A common concern in the scientific community is that published work on the topic is difficult to reproduce, despite the impact it implies for humanity.
+Additionally, existing softwares [@dakos_methods_2012, @bury_ewstools_2023] are well suited to apply some state-of-the-art techniques but lack the possibility of being easily extended by the users, thus making them unsuited for some research task.
-This can be largely addressed by a unifying software that is accessible, performant, reproducible, reliable and extensible.
+Both of these issues can be largely addressed by a unifying software that is accessible, performant, reproducible, reliable and extensible.
 Such a software does not exist yet, but here we propose TransitionsInTimeseries.jl to fill this gap.
 We believe this is a major step towards establishing a software as standard, widely used by academics working on transitions in timeseries.

 # TransitionsInTimeseries.jl